-For WebKit: Note that launching WebKit Inspector during the execution will prevent the Playwright script from executing any further.
+For WebKit: launching WebKit Inspector during the execution will prevent the Playwright script from executing any further.

 PWDEBUG environment variable to run your scripts in debug mode.
-This configures the browser for debugging.
+Using

-- Disables timeout: PWDEBUG sets timeout to 0 (= no timeout)
+- Disables timeout: Sets default timeout to 0 (= no timeout)

-playwright object in the browser to highlight Playwright selectors.
+playwrightobject in the browser to generate and highlight Playwright selectors.
 This can be used to verify text or composite selectors.
-To use this: